Protect your future.

 3. Plan ahead: This retired music teacher fills out six weeks of dispensers at a time, so he can see when he’s going to run out of a medication.
 Then he has plenty of time to order a refill.

 4. Financial assistance is available: Nancy Jamieson loves being active, but pain was slowing her down.
 She found a medication that helped, but it was very expensive.
 Fortunately, programs can help cover prescription costs.
 (And generics are safe and effective.
 Ask if one is an option for you!)

-: Videos may take longer to load depending upon your connection speed and browser.
+: Videos may take a while to load depending upon your connection speed and browser.
 Thank you for your patience.